kingzamzon/docs/docs/LitActionsAndPKPs/whatAreLitActionsAndPKPs.md

 ## State of the network today - Serrano Testnet

 The Lit Actions and PKP network is in a testnet state.
-In this state, we have not implemented the ability to generate a new PKP, and a single PKP is shared by all Serrano Testnet users.
-We will soon lift this limitation and provide the ability to generate a new non-shared PKP.
+In this state, we have only implemented the ability to generate a new PKP for ECDSA signatures.
+A single BLS PKP is shared by all Serrano Testnet users.
 The data on the Serrano Testnet is not persistent and may be erased at any time.
 Therefore, we do not recommend storing anything of value on the Serrano Testnet.